-The BigQuery data sets contain all of the CSV and TSV files available for download from the COSMIC Download page.
+The BigQuery data sets contain all of the CSV and TSV files available for download from the COSMIC Download page for versions 85-92 except version 88.
+ISB-CGC will not be hosting any version of COSMIC data past version 92 due to licensing costs.

 Please explore the tables at (after registering for access):